Joshua-Coded/DevOps_001/concept.md

 the machine was only found in 4 places in the US.

 1..
 MIT 2.
 STANFORD 3.
 VC luanch 4.
 UTAH

+At that time, they were using TCP for the transmission control protocol.
+TCP --